open/close all folders

 - Tash confronts virus-controlled Zak and Hoole and tries to reach them with the Force.The Force connection wasn't broken (it could never be broken, she realized), but she didn't know how to use it.
 She didn't have the skill. [...]At the last second, Tash imagined the Force rising up around her like a wall.
 She didn't know if it was the best thing to do.
 She didn't even know if it was the right thing to do.
 All she knew was that she loved her brother and her uncle, and to save them she had to defend herself.

 The Doomsday Ship

-During the rockslide, Hoole turns into a dewback to shield the Arrandas and some Dantari, and is bruised despite the strength of this shape.
-Tash saves a Crying Little Kid.
+- During the rockslide, Hoole turns into a dewback to shield the Arrandas and some Dantari, and is bruised despite the strength of this shape.
+Tash saves a Kid Amid the Chaos.